 Seven minutes after the procedure began, Brooks was pronounced dead.
 His death was seemingly not without pain, however.
 One witness noted, “He moved his head as if to say ‘no,’” and Terry Scott Bertling of the Huntsville Item stated he “opened and closed his right-hand several times after the injection began and died with his hand in a relaxed fist.”

 Brooks’ family believed in his innocence, and his wife told reporters, “I just don’t believe in the justice system anymore.
 He was an innocent man.
 I know that.
 He didn’t do that crime.”

 Chapman was not light-handed with his views regarding criticism of his method of execution.
-“Everything is political correctness and everyone wants to be a victim today,” Chapman said during a 2007 interview.
+“Everything is political correctness, and everyone wants to be a victim today,” Chapman said during a 2007 interview.
 “All of the [sic] sudden, the person on death row is a victim.
 I reject that thinking, by and large, because these people made choices to do what they did.”
 He added if states are looking for a faster, more painless method, “There is absolutely nothing wrong with the guillotine.
-It can be operated by an idiot and is a very effective instrument.”
+An idiot can operate it and is a very effective instrument.”